magento/merchdocs/src/catalog/product-create-simple.md

 1. Enter the **Quantity** of the product that is currently in stock.

-    Take note that by default, **Stock Status** is set to `In Stock`.
+    By default, **Stock Status** is set to `In Stock`.

     {:.bs-callout-info}
     **Inventory Management:** If you enable [Inventory Management]({% link catalog/inventory-management.md %}), Single Source merchants set the quantity in this section.
 Multi Source merchants add sources and quantities in the Sources section.
-See the following "Assign Sources and Quantities (Inventory Management)" section.
+See the following _Assign Sources and Quantities (Inventory Management)_ section.

 1. Enter the **Weight** of the product.

-1. Accept the default **Visibility** setting, `Catalog, Search`.
+1. Accept the default **Visibility** setting of `Catalog, Search`.

 1. To assign **Categories** to the product, click the **Select…** box and do either of the following: